avj2352/ds-algo-2020/react-essentials/react-18.md

 });
 ```

 > Note: React only batches updates when it’s generally safe to do.
 For example, React ensures that **for each user-initiated event like a click or a keypress, the DOM is fully updated before the next event**.
-This ensures, for example, that a form that disables on submit can’t be submitted twice.
+This ensures, for example, that a form that disables on submit can't be submitted twice.

-### What if I don’t want to batch?
+### What if I don't want to batch?

 Usually, batching is safe, but some code may depend on reading something from the DOM immediately after a state change.
 For those use cases, you can use `ReactDOM.flushSync()` to opt out of batching: